gunther788/python-kubectl-query/README.md

 That's it -- we now have two queries that show a list of volumes and where (or not) they're used, and a list of pods linked all the way through the PV/PVCs down to the volumes used.

+Because of the way the tables are merged (left-join), the order matters: here we either start with all known TridentVolumes and amend the data with everything up to Pods, or we start with Pods and amend the storage data to that list -- the latter being smaller by all volumes allocated but unused.

 ## Install